shom-fr/xoa/doc/uses.cf.rst

 As you can see, accessing an accessor attribute or item make an implicit call to :class:`~xoa.cf.DataArrayCFAccessor.get`.
-The root accessor :attr:`cf` agive accessor to two sub-accessors, :attr:`~xoa.cf.DatasetCFAccessor.data_vars` and :attr:`~xoa.cf.DatasetCFAccessor.coords`, for being able to specialize the searches.
+The root accessor :attr:`cf` give access to two sub-accessors, :attr:`~xoa.cf.DatasetCFAccessor.data_vars` and :attr:`~xoa.cf.DatasetCFAccessor.coords`, for being able to specialize the searches.